Accelize/drm/doc/drm_library_installation.rst

 Packages are hosted on the Accelize repository.

-.. note:: All packages are signed for security.
+.. note:: Packages and repositories metadata are signed for security.

 Debian, Ubuntu: DEB repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^